Cheers to beer! Blockbuster brewers' merger boosts UK dealmaking

-LONDON A run of big merger deals in Britain, led by the $100 billion SABMiller takeover, has given bankers cause to celebrate this year, despite the uncertainty over the country's future place in Europe.
+LONDON A run of big merger deals in Britain, led by the $100 billion (67 billion pounds) SABMiller takeover, has given bankers cause to celebrate this year, despite the uncertainty over the country's future place in Europe.

 After a barren few years, the value of M&A activity involving British target companies in 2015 has surged to a 15-year high of $415 billion from 2,396 deals last year, close to the annual economic output of Austria and up 136.5 percent on last year's figures, according to Thomson Reuters data.

-Note: (This story has been corrected to change figure in lead to billions from millions)